Articles & Videos

 Back to articles & videos

-Sound Waves is a whole-school systematic word study program that supports teachers in their whole-class (Tier 1)1 spelling lessons.
+Sound Waves Literacy is a whole-school systematic word study program that supports teachers in their whole-class (Tier 1)1 spelling and reading lessons.

-A significant portion of the instruction in the new and improved Sound Waves is dedicated to systematic synthetic phonics.
+A significant portion of the instruction in Sound Waves Literacy is dedicated to systematic synthetic phonics.
 The program also covers phonemic awareness, morphology and etymology.
 With these key areas of teaching forming the pillars of Sound Waves, the program meets the following criteria for high-quality literacy instruction.

 Evidence-Informed